 Nest Learning Thermostat vs. Nest Thermostat E Features

-Really, the Nest Learning Thermostat and the Nest Thermostat E work extremely similarly, with one main difference: yes, you guessed it, learning!
-The Nest Learning Thermostat will actually learn your schedule all by itself within a few days.
-It also has a feature called Farsight, which detects the temperature, weather, and time, displaying it in digital or analog.
-Now, these two features seem pretty cool to me, but I’m not sure if the large price hike is completely justified.
+Really, the Nest Learning Thermostat and the Nest Thermostat E work extremely similarly.
+Both will actually learn your schedule all by itself within a few days.
+However, only the Nest Learning thermostat has a feature called Farsight, which detects the temperature, weather, and time, displaying it in digital or analog.
+Now, this feature seems pretty cool to me, but I’m not sure if the large price hike is completely justified.

 But let me explain more about the thermostats in general.
 Obviously, you’ll be able to control them remotely through the Nest app (that’s what makes them smart!).
 But there’s also a ton of other ways that you can easily make it warmer or cooler in your home.
 Fro one, you can manually create schedules if your life tends to be a routine.
 You can also set up geofencing, linking your phone’s GPS to your smart thermostat so that it changes based on your location.
 We’ve all made that mistake of leaving our heat or cooling system on when we’re out of the house, and geofencing makes it easy to avoid that completely.